xblain/kingpin-bot/README.md

 ## Roadmap

-- Optimize phone component as it was built pretty sloppy
+Repairs and Optimizations:

-- Fix and recreate database up to previous state
+- [x] Fix and recreate database up to previous state
+- [x] Repair all functionality to previous state
+- [ ] Optimize the main component (components/kingpin/phone.py) as it was built pretty sloppy.
+Currently this is progressing very well :+1:

-- Move database code from psycopg2 to asyncpg for async functionality, better optimization and remove functions that do the same thing
+- [ ] Move database code from psycopg2 to asyncpg for async functionality.
+Optimize code, implement query batching and reduce similar functions.

-- Repair all functionality to previous state
+- [ ] Implement database connection pooling and ability to reconnect when connection lost
+- [ ] Optimize imageprocessing component and possibly seperate it from main project to split load

+Implement Systems:

+- [ ] Expand on quest system
-- Combat Equipment
+- [ ] Combat equipment

-- Implement Enterprises
+- [ ] Implement enterprises
+- [ ] In-game Job System

-- Implement a world for players to explore with possible territories to take over
+- [ ] Implement a world for players to explore with possible territories (Turf Wars) to take over

-- In-game Job
+Dashboard:

-- Clean up webdashboard django views, html pages
+- [ ] Clean up webdashboard django views, html pages, templates
-- Move processing of images to its own container

 ## Community